swalker6663/Cyber-Portfolio/Linux/README.md

-Step 1: Ensure/Double Check Permissions on Sensitive Files
+## Ensure/Double Check Permissions on Sensitive Files

 Permissions on /etc/shadow should allow only root read and write access.